robotomize/sod/README.md

 **Note**: The `master` branch may be in an *unstable or even broken state* during development.
 Please use [releases][github-release] instead of the `master` branch in order to get stable binaries.

+**Note**: The current version is not intended for use in production

 ![SOD Logo](docs/images/sod-horizontal-small.svg)

 SOD  - simple outlier detection.
 A simple solution for detecting anomalies in a vector data stream with a focus on being: